-State 2 - Cheatgrass / Sandberg Bluegrass / Annuals Plant Community:
+State 2 - Sandberg Bluegrass/ Cheatgrass / Medusahead/ Annuals Plant Community:

 This plant community is the result of continued improper grazing management and fire.
 The reduced forb and shrub components in the plant community would support a very limited population of pollinators.
 Most reptilian species identified in State 1 Phase 1.1 are not supported with food, water, or cover.
 This plant community does not support the habitat requirements for sage-grouse.
 Diversity of grassland avian species is reduced due to poor cover and available food.
 Birds of prey including hawks and falcons may range throughout these areas looking for prey species.
 Hunting success by raptors may increase.
-Large mammals may utilize the herbaceous vegetation in the early part of the year when the invasive annuals (cheatgrass) are more palatable.
+Mule deer and antelope may utilize the herbaceous vegetation in the early part of the year when the invasive annuals (cheatgrass) are more palatable.
 At other times of the year large mammals would not regularly utilize these areas due to poor food and cover conditions.
-Small mammal populations and diversity would be reduced due to poor quality cover, food, and increase in hunting success by predators.
+Winter habitat for mule deer and antelope would not be available.
+Small mammal populations and diversity would be reduced due to poor quality food and cover, and an increase in hunting success by predators.

-State 3 - Utah Juniper/ Annuals/ Sandberg Bluegrass: This site has developed due to improper grazing management and no fire.
+State 3 - Utah Juniper/ Sandberg Bluegrass/ Annuals: This site has developed due to improper grazing management and no fire.
 The loss of native forbs and understory vegetation will reduce insect diversity on the site.
-The lack of flowering plants will reduce pollinators like butterflies and moths.
+The lack of flowering plants will reduce use by pollinators like butterflies and moths.
 Most reptilian species identified in State 1 Phase 1.1 are not supported with food, water, or cover.
-This plant community does not support the habitat requirements for sage-grouse.
+This plant community does not support the habitat requirements of sage-grouse.
 Birds using this site as resident or migratory habitat include Juniper titmouse, western bluebird, and Virginia's warbler.
 The Juniper titmouse relies heavily on juniper seeds for winter food.
 Hunting success by raptors may decrease due to a heavy overstory of juniper.
 The plant community supports limited seasonal habitat for mule deer, elk, and antelope in spring and fall.
-As juniper encroaches the site will provide additional thermal cover for large mammals.
+As juniper encroaches, the site will provide additional thermal cover for large mammals.